thusoy/grunt-nose/README.md

 ```

 ## Contributing
+To fetch the nose libs, run `npm script devsetup`, that should install everything you need.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).